 If a Resource is called to provide OOME Up service and the payment for OOME service is insufficient to cover all costs of providing the Service, then that Resource will be paid, in addition to the energy payment, all verifiable, costs in excess of the OOME payment that are directly attributable to the OOME Service.
 These costs may include the cost of exceeding swing gas contract limits, additional gas demand costs set by the fuel supply or transportation contracts, and any additional costs to purchase emissions credits or other costs incurred due to environmental regulations.
 Verification of these costs must be submitted to ERCOT to allow resolution by the end of the dispute process for Settlement True Up as defined in Section 9.2.4, True-Up Statements.

-Whenever a Resource is called on for OOME Down, the QSE will pay an energy payment equal to the total amount of energy to be reduced by the Resource, multiplied by the lesser of : (a) MCPE of the Congestion Zone or (b) $0.00 .
+Whenever a Resource is called on for OOME Down, the QSE will pay an energy payment equal to the total amount of energy to be reduced by the Resource, multiplied by the MCPE of the Congestion Zone .
 The calculation for OOME Down is as follows:

-PEOOMDNipqz = -1 * EOOMDNip * Max(0,MCPEiz)
+PEOOMDNipqz = -1 * EOOMDNip * MCPEiz

 EOOMDNip = Max(0,(Min(OLpe - MRip ),IOOMDNip))